lforst/glsp-vscode-integration/packages/vscode-integration/README.md

         token: vscode.CancellationToken
     ): void | Thenable<void> {

-        const onClientReceiveEmitter = new vscode.EventEmitter<unknown>();
+        const onSendToClientEmitter = new vscode.EventEmitter<unknown>();
-        const onClientSendEmitter = new vscode.EventEmitter<unknown>();
+        const onClientMessage = new vscode.EventEmitter<unknown>();

-        // (Your code to send event content to webview here using onClientReceiveEmitter.)
+        // (Your code to send event content to webview here using onSendToClientEmitter.)
         // (Your code to emit messages from client with onClientSendEmitter.)

-        this.glspVscodeAdapter.registerClient({
+        this.glspVscodeConnector.registerClient({
             clientId: 'your.glsp.client.id.here', // Should be different each time resolve custom Editor is called - must be equal to the ids the client will send in its messages
             document: document,
             webviewPanel: webviewPanel,
-            onClientSend: onClientSendEmitter.event,
+            onClientMessage: onClientSendEmitter.event,
-            onClientReceiveEmitter: onClientReceiveEmitter
+            onSendToClientEmitter: onSendToClientEmitter
         });

         webviewPanel.webview.html = `(Your webview HTML here)`;